 Valley of Flowers trek is highly sought after by trekkers, botanists, photographers, foreign tourists and adventure seekers alike.
 It is also visited by pilgrims who come to visit Hemkund Sahib, a Sikh place of worship and pilgrimage site.
-Hemkund Sahib is a gurudwara devoted to Guru Gobind singh, the tenth Sikh guru and is the highest gurudwara in India at an attitude of 4329 meters.
+Hemkund Sahib is a gurudwara devoted to Guru Gobind Singh, the tenth Sikh guru and is the highest gurudwara in India at an altitude of 4329 meters.

 The nearest airport is Jolly Grant in Dehradun from where one can hire a taxi to reach Joshimath and onwards to Govind ghat.